Public Service Employee Survey (PSES)

 Processing of the data uses the Social Survey Processing Environment (SSPE), a set of generalized processing steps and utilities to allow subject matter and survey support staff to specify and run the processing of the survey in a timely fashion with high quality outputs.

-Edits are performed automatically and manually at various stages of processing at macro and micro levels.
-They include validity, consistency and flow edits.
+Edits were performed automatically and manually at various stages of processing at macro and micro levels.
+They included validity, consistency and flow edits.
+The flow editing ensured that the data set follows the flow of questions in the questionnaire, using a 'top-down' strategy.

 Imputation